Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Damages caused by Infringement of a registered trademark

 It is your brand that your customers trust.
-If someone infringes on your mark to sell a subpar product, it will put a blemish on your brand's name.
+If someone infringes on your mark to sell a subpar product, it will blemish your brand's name.
 It can then cause a chain reaction – lowering customer trust while eroding customer loyalty.

 Customers might end up avoiding your company

-Therefore, preventing even common trademark infringement should be at the top of your agenda when it comes to dealing with any case that comes your way.
+Therefore, preventing even common brand logo infringement should be at the top of your agenda when dealing with any case that comes your way.

 The Intellectual Property Authority has divided trademark infringement into the following two types: